TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink/Index.rst

          hash string appended to the URL, like "&cHash=ae83fd7s87".
-When the caching mechanism sees this value, it calculates the same value on the server based on incoming values in HTTP\_GET\_VARS, excluding id,type,no\_cache,ftu,cHash,MP values.
+When the caching mechanism sees this value, it calculates the same value on the server based on incoming values in HTTP\_GET\_VARS, excluding id, type, no\_cache, ftu, cHash, MP values.
 If the incoming cHash value matches the calculated value, the page may be cached based on this.

          The $TYPO3\_CONF\_VARS['SYS']['encryptionKey'] is included in the hash